StanfordLegion/petra/README.md

 ## Errors

-  * petra.ValidateError
+  * `petra.ValidateError`

-    An exception thrown if Petra code does not confirm to certain static checks such as a variable name conforming to a regex.
+    An exception thrown if Petra code does not confirm to certain structural checks such as a variable name conforming to a regex.

-  * petra.TypeCheckError
+  * `petra.TypeCheckError`

     An exception thrown if Petra code fails to typecheck.